Vulnerable Populations Housing Needs Assessment

 Overview

-The project’s key purpose is to identify the existing supply of and community need for:
+The project is to identify the community supply of and need for housing for people in vulnerable positions.
+This includes:

-In May 2022, the Resort Municipality of Whistler (RMOW) completed a Housing Needs Report, which identified housing challenges and gaps to be addressed in the community.
+In May 2022, the Resort Municipality of Whistler (RMOW) completed an initial Housing Needs Report, which identified housing challenges and gaps to be addressed in the community.
 With limited housing options, the number of vulnerable people in the resort community has increased.
-The 2022 Whistler Housing Needs Report called for further assessment of housing needs for vulnerable populations, calling the work “a very high priority” for the RMOW.
+The 2022 Whistler Housing Needs Report called for further assessment of housing needs for vulnerable populations, calling the work “a very high priority.”

 Timeline